RatKing-123/RatKing-123.github.io/_pages/about.md

 ## Education

-Olivia is currently a senior studying Earth & Environmental Sciences with minors in Digital Fabrication and Architecture at Vanderbilt University.
+Olivia is currently studying Earth & Environmental Sciences with minors in Digital Fabrication and Architecture at Vanderbilt University, expecting to graduate in spring of 2026.
 She has gained a strong foundation in environmental science and sustainability principles through hands-on fieldwork experiences and rigorous coursework.

 ## Technical Skills & Experience